.

 Laboratory Billing Denials are Costly

-“Improper coding and other mistakes play a major role in claim denials,” he said.
-“But this is easy to fix with automation.
-By simply automating their billing and coding processes, we’ve helped some labs increase revenue by as much as 30 percent.”
+“Improper coding and other mistakes play a major role in denials,” he said.
+“But this is easy to fix with laboratory revenue cycle management automation.
+By simply automating lab billing and coding processes, we’ve helped some labs increase revenue by as much as 30 percent.”

-Yet despite this, lab managers are hesitant to change the way they operate.
-Many just aren’t willing to spend money on improving their revenue cycle management (RCM).
-However, the stakes keep getting higher for those unwilling to invest in new solutions.
+Yet, despite this, lab managers and directors are hesitant to change how they operate.
+Many aren’t willing to spend resources on improving their laboratory billing solutions, even though the stakes continue to rise.

-“Expenses are going up and reimbursements are going down, so leaving hard-earned money on the table isn’t acceptable,” said Abdi.
-“Labs that want to grow and sustain their business have no choice but to innovate, and RCM solutions that offer automatic billing and coding are a step in the right direction.”
+“Expenses are going up, and reimbursements are going down, so leaving hard-earned money on the table isn’t acceptable,” said Abdi.
+“Labs that want to grow and sustain their businesses have no choice but to innovate, and an advanced RCM process that offers automatic billing and coding is a step in the right direction.”

-Clean claims are dependent on accurate coding and adequate knowledge of payer policies and billing processes.
-This can be a significant challenge for smaller labs, which may not have a billing specialist on staff.
-Therefore, lab managers will need to train the staff they have or undergo training themselves.
+Clean claims depend on accurate coding and adequate knowledge of payer policies and the laboratory billing process.
+This can be a significant challenge for smaller labs, which may not have a laboratory billing specialist on staff.
+Therefore, lab managers may need to train the staff or undergo training themselves.

-Another aspect of billing that can be problematic is timing.
-Often, denials that result from late claim submissions cannot be contested, and the consequences for submitting claims late can be severe.
+Another aspect of the RCM cycle that can be problematic is timing.
+Often, denials resulting from late claim submissions cannot be contested, and the consequences for submitting claims late can be severe.

 “There is a shelf life on when claims can be submitted,” added Abdi.
-“Because of this, lab personnel are often in a rush to get claims out, even if they are incorrectly coded.
-Unfortunately, this type of approach can result in tens of thousands of dollars lost and hundreds of hours spent on claims appeals.”
+“Because of this, lab personnel typically rush to get claims out, even if incorrectly coded.
+Unfortunately, this approach can result in tens of thousands of dollars lost and hundreds of wasted hours spent on appeals.”

 “Imagine how difficult it is for labs to calculate and operationalize a tiered structure utilizing manual processes,” said Abdi.
-“In addition, some payers want labs to adjust for alternate payment methods.
-Now, not only does the lab have rolling totals and discounts to contend with, but they also have a variety of payment methods to manage as well.”
+“Some payers want labs to adjust for alternate payment methods.
+Now, not only does the lab have rolling totals and discounts to contend with, but it also has a variety of payment methods to manage, too.”

-With all there is to lose, labs of any size can benefit from technologies designed to ease billing and coding woes.
-Platforms like the award-winning LigoLab LIS & RCM Laboratory Operating Platform help labs save time and increase collectibles by adding easy-to-deploy automation.
+With so much to lose, labs of any size can benefit from advanced technologies and revenue cycle management tools that ease lab billing and coding woes.
+Platforms like the LigoLab Medical LIS & Lab RCM Informatics Platform help labs save time and increase collectibles by adding easy-to-deploy RCM tools backed by advanced automation.

-“With all that’s at stake when it comes to billing, it’s important for labs to implement systems that not only increase productivity, but that also protect them from errors and losses,” said LigoLab CEO Suren Avunjian.
-“That’s why LigoLab’s RCM solution includes a rule engine and automation that can be customized and easily updated.
-Labs and their payers can also view, in real-time, everything that is being processed, and any necessary adjustments can be made with the simple push of a button.
-Because of this, a process that once took weeks now only takes minutes, and most importantly, it’s error-free.”
+“With all that’s at stake when it comes to lab billing, it’s important for labs to implement laboratory billing solutions that increase productivity and protect them from errors and losses,” said LigoLab CEO Suren Avunjian.
+“That’s why the LigoLab platform includes a rule engine and LIS system/lab billing automation that can be customized and easily updated.”

 Laboratory Operating Platform

-“LigoLab’s automation can accurately assign ICD-10 and CPT codes based on NCD, LCD, or payor specific coverage policy,” said Abdi.
-“It also learns from past denials and alerts if a claim has the potential for denial, before being submitted.”
+“LigoLab’s automation can accurately assign ICD-10 and CPT codes based on NCD, LCD, or payer-specific coverage policy,” said Abdi.
+“It also learns from past denials and alerts users if a claim has the potential for denial, before being submitted.”

-The secret to how LigoLab’s automation works involves a lab’s billing patterns.
-From lab to lab, 95 percent of the billing work they do is redundant, so the system can quickly pick up on a lab’s billing patterns and follow them without error or second-guessing.
-For the other five percent of cases, all that a billing administrator has to do is click “create billing pattern,” and that pattern will be added to the system for future use.
+The secret to how LigoLab’s automation works involves lab revenue cycle management patterns.
+For most lab financial operations, 95 percent of the RCM cycle work is redundant, so the platform can quickly pick up on a lab’s billing patterns and follow them without error or second-guessing.
+For the other five percent of cases, all that a lab billing administrator has to do is click “create billing pattern,” and that pattern will be added to the platform for future use.

-“In essence, LigoLab completely automates everything that a billing specialist would do repetitively,” said Abdi.
-“The only thing required is some monitoring and some minor adjustments now and again.
-What’s even better is the fact that the system never gets tired, never asks for days off, never requires training, and never leaves for another job.”
+“In essence, LigoLab completely automates everything that a laboratory billing specialist would do repetitively,” said Abdi.
+“The only thing required is some monitoring and minor adjustments now and again.”

-“The rules and automation that exist within the platform maximize net collections for the laboratory and mitigate compliance risk,” added Avunjian.
+“The rules and automation within the platform maximize net collections for the laboratory and mitigate compliance risk,” added Avunjian.

 COVID-19

-The average coder can code around 250 claims daily with minimal errors.
-If a lab’s RCM workload is growing beyond the point of manual processes, automation is a must.
+The average coder can code around 250 claims daily with minimal errors, but if a lab’s RCM cycle workload is growing beyond the point of manual processes, then automation is a must.

 “There is a growing reliance on diagnostic testing within the medical community,” said Avunjian.
-“Thanks to wider adoption of evidence-based medicine and the demands created by COVID-19, lab services are now in high demand, and will be for the foreseeable future.”
+“Thanks to wider adoption of evidence-based medicine and advances in molecular testing, lab services are now in high demand, and will be for the foreseeable future.”

 Learn More: Leveraging LIS & RCM Integration to Improve the Billing Process

-Industry research indicates that this type of result isn’t an isolated case.
-A recent report found that healthcare companies saved $122 billion in administrative expenses through RCM software in 2020 alone.
-The same report identified a further $16 billion in savings achievable by automating just nine steps in the everyday administrative workflow.
-This is a significant return on the investment that labs should consider as they weigh the pros and cons of upgrading their RCM strategies.
+Industry research indicates that this type of RCM cycle result isn’t an isolated case.
+A recent report found that healthcare companies saved $122 billion in administrative expenses through RCM process software in 2020 alone.

-“When you consider the increase in productivity and profit, and the decrease in AR and cost with billing and coding automation, any investment in new technology is well worth it,” concluded Abdi.
+“When you consider the increase in productivity and profit and the decrease in AR and cost with lab billing and coding automation, any investment in new technology is well worth it,” concluded Abdi.

-Choosing a solution like the LigoLab LIS & RCM Laboratory Operating Platform makes perfect business sense.
-The platform’s full integration with the LIS and its rule-based capabilities enable labs to automate billing workflows, from order creation to invoice, giving them a considerable advantage that reduces denials and audit risk, while increasing net collections and profitability.
-In addition, because of LigoLab’s automation, labs never have to worry about knowledge or skills loss because of employee turnover.
+Choosing a comprehensive and automated solution like the LigoLab platform makes perfect business sense.
+The platform’s full integration with advanced lab information system (LIS system) functionality and its rule-based capabilities enable labs to automate the laboratory billing process, from order creation to invoice, giving them a considerable advantage that reduces denials and audit risk while increasing net collections and profitability.
+In addition, because of LigoLab’s automation, labs never have to worry about losing knowledge and skills because of employee turnover.

-In addition to automated ICD-10 and CPT coding and client billing, LigoLab’s other innovative features include:
+In addition to automated ICD-10 and CPT coding and client billing, LigoLab’s other innovative lab RCM features include:

 • Upfront demographic and insurance verification